-Revised: April 1, 2021
+Revised: January 1, 2023

 Description.
-This work shall consist of testing the ride quality of the finished surface of pavements, according to Illinois Test Procedure 701, “Ride Quality Testing Using the International Roughness Index (IRI)”.
+This work shall consist of testing the ride quality of the finished surface of pavement sections with new concrete pavement, PCC overlays, full-depth HMA, and HMA overlays with at least 2.25 in.
+(57 mm) total thickness of new HMA combined with either HMA binder or HMA surface removal, according to Illinois Test Procedure 701, “Ride Quality Testing Using the International Roughness Index (IRI)”.
 Work shall be according to Sections 406, 407, or 420 of the Standard Specifications, except as modified herein.

 Hot-Mix Asphalt (HMA) Overlays

-Add Article 406.03(n) to the Standard Specifications:
+Add the following to Article 406.03 of the Standard Specifications:

 “ (n) Pavement Surface Grinding Equipment 1101.04”